MinaSameh1/Dawyni-api/README.md

 _Some routes are included as testing and easy access._

 The database used is from https://www.fda.gov/drugs/drug-approvals-and-databases/drugsfda-data-files
-Download it and put it in db_backup and run the script
+Download it and put it in db_backup and run the python script

+I used python to model and add data.
 ## API Endpoints

 | Endpoint     | method | brief description                    |